sara-huang-hart/business-insights-system/README.md

 ## :pushpin: Project Background
-Given sales data for an online office supply retailer that ships office supplies to individual consumers and corporations nationwide, the goal of this project is to work on a team of three to gather insights from the data and to create a recommendations system for the company.
+Given sales data for an online office supply retailer that ships office supplies to individual consumers and corporations nationwide, the goal of this project is to gather insights from the data and to create a recommendations system for the company.